Dialysis Temperature Monitoring | Hemodialysis

 Amphenol Advanced Sensors carries an extensive line of NTC Thermistors, Infrared (IR) Temperature Sensors and finished Probe Assemblies that meet the wide variety of application and temperature ranges required for Hemodialysis.
 These thermistors and sensors can be used in all temperature measurement and control applications with the added assurance of long-term stability and reliability.

 Custom Packaging – Makes us the right choice

 What sets Amphenol Advanced Sensors apart is our ability to offer custom packaged assemblies.
 For Hemodialysis, finding the right solution with a variety of application temperature ranges in a packaged assembly can be an arduous task.
 Our attention to thermodynamic properties in the assembly design is critical for matching our customer’s measurement protocol.
 Whether providing NTC/PTC Thermistors, IR Sensors, sub-assemblies, or fully-completed devices, our team is ready to partner with you.

 - Temperature gradients during circulation occurring outside the body can cause variable thermal energy between the patient and their environment.

 - An increase in thermal energy can cause an increase in temperature leading to heat stress.

-- Controlling body temperature can improve cardiovascular stability during the procedure.
+- Maintaining a normal body temperature for dialysis patients can improve cardiovascular stability during the procedure.